In this article:

-Difference Between a Credit Lock, a Credit Freeze and a Fraud Alert
+Differences Between a Credit Lock, a Credit Freeze and a Fraud Alert

-Credit freezes and credit locks both limit others from viewing your credit without your permission.
+Credit freezes and credit locks both limit others from viewing your credit report without your permission.
 Fraud alerts ask creditors to verify your identity before issuing credit in your name.
 If a creditor can't review your reports or verify your identity, it won't be able to extend a new credit card or loan.
 So, if someone applies for an account in your name while one of the three following measures are in place, they shouldn't be able to get approved.

 Having a fraud alert on your credit report will not prevent you from being able to open a new account once you provide proof of your identity.
 With a freeze or lock, you must first remove the freeze or unlock your file before you can apply.

-Unlike freezing your credit or putting a fraud alert in place, your credit can be locked or unlocked through Experian with just a tap or click.
+Your credit can be locked or unlocked through Experian with just a tap or click.

 Fraud alerts don't close off access to your reports entirely or stop any and all new credit from being opened; they simply request creditors viewing your credit report to verify your identity before issuing new credit in your name.
-Your ability to obtain new credit won't be affected and you can't be denied credit for having a fraud alert on your credit report (although you may not be able to be approved instantly in the store).

 There are three types of fraud alerts: